-Table 3 L 60 Consolidated Use Table (continued)
+Table 3 1 60 Consolidated Use Table (c

+"C" indicates a Use that is Permitted by Right.
 "C" indicates a Use that is Permitted with Conditions.
 "S" indicates a Use that is Permitted as a Special Use.
-"TCP" indicates a Use that is permitted only as part of a Traditional Community Plan under the requirements in Division 2.3

-"--" indicates a Use that is not permitted.
+"TCP" indicates a Use that is permitted only as part of a Traditional Community Plan under the requirements in Division 2.3 "--" indicates a Use that is not permitted.